learn-co-curriculum/dsc-dictionaries/README.md

 So `tv_shows` is a list, with each element of the list being a dictionary.
 The dictionary has a key of `creators` which itself points to another list.
 In describing the data structure, we look to the braces and brackets at the beginning.  `[{` means we are starting a list with a dictionary as the first element.

 Ok, now let's start working with this nested data structure.
-First let's select the second creator of Seinfeld and set it equal to the variable `jerry`.
+First, let's select the second creator of Seinfeld and set it equal to the variable `jerry`.
 We'll retrieve this data in steps.
 First, we'll select the correct TV show.

 ```python